 Following Jesus brings us into the kingdom of God, but what is the Kingdom of God?
 Kingdoms seem rather old fashioned today as fewer countries have functioning kings, so perhaps a better way to think of the kingdom of God is as a community—a worldwide community of believers dedicated to bringing God’s will on earth.
-Think of it as the Father’s community.
+Think of it as God’s community.

 From Jesus without Baggage